The Signature of a Manifold

 Let us consider a compact oriented riemannian manifold $M$ without boundary and of dimension $n=4k$.
 The signature of $M$ is defined as the signature of a given quadratic form $Q$.
-Two different products could be used to define $Q$ and they render equivalent definitions: the exterior product of forms and the cup product of cohomology classes.
+Two different products could be used to define $Q$ and they render equivalent definitions: the exterior product of $2k$-forms and the cup product of cohomology classes.
 The signature of a manifold is proved to yield a topological invariant.
 Additionally, using the metric, a suitable Dirac operator can be defined whose index coincides with the signature of the manifold.
+This second version includes corrections and many examples.